 Lower Cape Fear Hospice is a nonprofit hospice that was founded almost 40 years ago by community volunteers to meet the needs of patients with life-limiting illnesses and their families.
-Much about hospice care (link to hospice page) has changed since then.
+Much about hospice care has changed since then.
 This specialized medical care is more readily available, and such care at end of life is more widely accepted by patients and families.

 With the growth of hospice care came an insurgence of for-profit providers.
-That’s because in 1986 (six years after Lower Cape Fear Hospice was founded), the Medicare Hospice Benefit (link to info on benefit) was made permanent.
+That’s because in 1986 (six years after Lower Cape Fear Hospice was founded), the Medicare Hospice Benefit was made permanent.
 The Medicare reimbursement rate is the same for each patient, no matter the level of care needed to manage pain or symptoms.
 It also allows for reimbursement for all medications and supplies.

 Research published in the Journal of the American Medical Association (JAMA) and the International Journal of Health Care Finance and Economics finds that for-profit hospices tend to target patients who need less intensive care for longer periods of time, such as dementia patients and those in assisted living facilities.
 Nonprofit hospices treat everyone and therefore serve mostly patients with illnesses requiring higher levels of care for shorter periods of time, such as cancer patients.
 For-profits were three times more likely to exceed Medicare’s aggregate annual cap and had a lower percentage of patients that stayed under their care until death.